zjy8006/NaturalStreamflowReconstructionFramework/readme.md

 # Codes for article "An extension approach for naturalizing streamflow based on long short-term memory by excluding liner related driving factors"

+The Pettitt test and Mann-Kendall test programs developed by Md.
+Manjurul Hussain Shourov were revised by this study to delineate the pre-influence and influence periods.
+Sincere gratitude is extended to Mr. Shourov.

 ## mutation detection

 HomogeneityTest.py